 Abigail Farber Appointments and Referrals: 1-800-TRY-CHOP (1-800-879-2467) Background Dr. Abigail Farber was a community pediatrician "for a generation" of children in Minnesota, including many who were internationally adopted.
 She was a consultant to a Waiting Children's program (special needs adoption), and visited orphanages abroad.
 After returning to Philadelphia, she was medical director of inpatient services at Children's Seashore House (now part of Children's Hospital), working primarily with children with chronic illnesses, feeding difficulties and developmental disabilities.
 The opportunity to develop the International Adoption Health Program at The Children's Hospital of Philadelphia has enabled her to utilize her experiences of longitudinal work with families who have children who are developing typically and who have children with complex medical and/or developmental issues.
 It also incorporates her interest in other cultures, in building a family with diverse roots and strengths, and in physical, developmental, and psychosocial healing.
 She and her husband are parents of four adult children, one of whom was adopted internationally.
 She has visited orphanages in Korea, Romania and Vietnam, and traveled extensively in SE Asia.
 In 2006 she participated with a medical training team in Vietnam.
-Education and Training Medical SchoolUniversity of Pennsylvania School of Medicine, Philadelphia, Pa.InternshipThe Children's Hospital of Buffalo, Buffalo, NYResidencyChildren's National Medical Center, Washington, DC Titles and Academic Titles Attending physician, General Pediatrics Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+Education and Training Medical SchoolUniversity of Pennsylvania School of Medicine, Philadelphia, Pa.InternshipThe Children's Hospital of Buffalo, Buffalo, NYResidencyChildren's National Medical Center, Washington, DC Titles and Academic Titles Attending physician, General Pediatrics Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.